Suitperpower/hyperdocument-system-wiki/README.md

 # Forum
 I set up a google group [here](https://groups.google.com/forum/#!forum/hyperdocumentsystem) to talk about this project or any of the ideas relating to it.

-# Tutorial
+# User Documentation
-I have written a brief tutorial that goes through some of the basics of the system [here](https://github.com/smarks159/hyperdocument-system-wiki/wiki/tutorial)
+Documentation about how the system works from a user's perspective can be found [here](https://github.com/smarks159/hyperdocument-system-wiki/wiki/userdocs_toc)

 # License
 All code is licensed under the MIT license.